 Did you know?
 Melbourne Recital Centre is designed to resemble a gift.
 The exterior is called the Exoderm and resembles polystyrene.
 The windows are designed to resemble bubble wrap and the hall is the gift that’s unwrapped inside.

 Did you know?
-Elisabeth Murdoch Hall is encased in 250mm of concrete and is elevated by 54 steel springs (weighing 550 tonnes) to reduce low frequency noise and ensure a superb acoustic environment.
+Elisabeth Murdoch Hall is encased in 250mm of concrete and is elevated by 38 large steel spring bearing units (weighing 550 tonnes) to reduce low frequency noise and ensure a superb acoustic environment.

 Did you know?
 Australian pianist/composer Percy Grainger believed ‘a melody is as free to roam through tonal space as a painter is free to draw and paint free lines’.
 His graphic score, Free Music No. 2 lines the walls of the Salon.

 Go behind-the-scenes.
 Melbourne Recital Centre is home to world-class technical facilities that make it a “…a living space for making, sharing and enjoying great music”.
 Discover more about the layout of the Centre’s venues.